 The nuclear charge radii have also been deduced from the X-ray transition energies of a muonic atom.
 The muon has about 200~times larger mass than the electron and the atomic radius of the muonic atom is much smaller than that of the ordinary electronic atom.
 The binding energy of the muonic atom is sensitive to the charge distribution of the nucleus.
 In the first approximation, the muonic atom can be described as a two-body system of the muon and the nucleus.
 The theoretical interpretation of the muonic atom is much simpler than that of the ordinary electronic atom, in which many atomic electrons interact with each other.
 Therefore, one can determine the absolute nuclear charge radius by the muonic X-ray measurement.

 Contrary to the simple description of the muonic atom, one has to introduce a model for the charge distribution to deduce the charge radii from the muonic X-ray energies.
 The transition energies cannot be translated directly to the charge distribution, unlike the Fourier transformation of the form factor of the electron scattering.
-This translation problem is usually treated by assuming a two-parameter Fermi (2pF) function with fixed surface diffuseness as the charge distribution~\cite{Fricke1995, Angeli2013}.
-This extreme simplification leads to a model uncertainty on the charge radii, which has not been well evaluated.
+This translation problem is usually treated by assuming a two-parameter Fermi (2pF) distribution with fixed surface diffuseness as the charge distribution~\cite{Fricke1995, Angeli2013}.
+This extreme simplification leads to an uncertainty of the model on the charge radii, which has not been extensively evaluated.

-The higher-order transition of the muonic atom is the key to reducing the uncertainties on the charge radii.
-The number of experimental inputs limits the number of the model parameters.
+The higher-order transitions of the muonic atom are the key to reducing the uncertainties on the charge radii.
+The number of experimental inputs limits the number of model parameters.
 By including higher transitions, the surface diffuseness in the 2pF charge distribution, which is fixed in the standard treatment mentioned above, can also be experimentally determined.
 The pioneering study by Bergem \textit{et al.}.~achieved 0.02$\%$ precision for the rms radius of $\mathrm{^{208}Pb}$, in which higher-order X rays up to the $4f$-$3d$ transitions were measured~\cite{Bergem1988}.
-Hence, measurement of the higher-order X-ray transitions is essential for the precise determination of the charge radii.
+Hence, the measurement of the higher-order X-ray transitions is essential for the precise determination of the charge radii.

-The higher-order transitions should also contain information on the charge distribution and be used as a benchmark of results obtained from electron scattering and theoretical calculations.
-As one of the theoretical approaches to interpreting the transition energies of the muonic atoms, Barrett proposed an empirical approximation, which would serve as an intermediary between the muonic X-ray energies and the charge distribution~\cite{Barrett1970}.
-In this paper, we propose to employ Barrett's approach using several transitions to discuss the charge distribution from the muonic transition energies.
+The higher-order transitions also contain information on the charge distribution, and can be used as a benchmark of results obtained from electron scattering and theoretical calculations.
+As one of the theoretical approaches to interpret the transition energies of the muonic atoms, Barrett proposed an empirical approximation, which provides the method to discuss the consistency among the muonic transition energies and the electron scattering~\cite{Barrett1970}.
+In this paper, we propose employing Barrett's approach using several transitions to discuss the charge distribution from the muonic transition energies.